arinbalyan/stealthai-task-Arin/README.md

 ## How to Run

 Execute the `main3.py` script from your terminal.
-You can specify the paths for the input video, output video, and model, or use the default values.

 ```bash
 python main3.py